tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.learn.md

 #### `tf.contrib.learn.LinearClassifier.predict(*args, **kwargs)` {#LinearClassifier.predict}

-Runs inference to determine the predicted class. (deprecated arguments)
+Runs inference to determine the predicted class (i.e. class index). (deprecated arguments)

 SOME ARGUMENTS ARE DEPRECATED.
 They will be removed after 2016-09-15.
 Instructions for updating: